C4ptainCrunch/thesis/source/index.rst

 parent node has been visited and :math:`c` is a parameter that can be tuned to balance exploitation of known wins and exploration of less visited nodes.

-The tree policy from MCTS is then replaced by a policy always chosing the node with the highest upper confidence bound, resolving ties by a coin toss.
+The tree policy from MCTS is then replaced by a policy always choosing the node with the highest upper confidence bound, resolving ties by a coin toss.
 :code:`UCTPlayer` thus reuses the MCTS agent but subclasses the :code:`tree_policy`.